Page last updated on 6/22/2021

 I'm a veteran.
 How do I get my vaccine?

-The VA is handling vaccination of veterans according to the federal schedule.
+The VA is handling vaccination of veterans.
 You can find more details on their website.

 What is Washington County's role in COVID-19 vaccination?

 Our primary role is to ensure access to vaccine by all people who want it.
 This does not mean that we will be doing most of these vaccinations ourselves.
 The county is partnering with community-based organizations to host vaccination clinics for people not well served through the large healthcare systems, mass vaccination centers, and pharmacies.
 These clinics are focused on community members who have been disproportionately affected by COVID-19 (Latinx and BIPOC communities) and those who have limited access due to homelessness or poverty.

 - Vaccine and other fact sheets in multiple languages